sadiesawyer/comp301finalproject/readmePart2.md

 # Dungeon Crawler - Part 2

+**A NOTE ON GETTING STARTED:**  The easiest thing to do to merge your old work with your new is to copy your files into this repo.
+This repo has all the necessary dependencies and a "Hello, world" implementation for JavaFX.

 ## Introduction

 Welcome to the last part of the last assignment in COMP301!
 Dungeon Crawler - Part 2 will focus on building the controller and user interface in JavaFX.
 By the end of these instructions, you will have a fully functional project to show off.